 You can build trust and transparency one step at a time.

-- Design a safety plan for encountering dangerous content on TikTok.
+4. Design a TikTok safety plan for teens when they encounter dangerous content.

-- Encourage lively conversations about things you see on social media.
+5. Encourage lively conversations about things you see on social media.
+Use current news events or trending topics online.

 14-Day Free Trial